cldf-datasets/imtvault/README.md

 - Deutscher, Guy.
 2000.
 Syntactic change in Akkadian.
 Oxford, UK: Oxford University Press.
 - De Veaugh-Geiss, Joseph P. 2021. nà-Cleft (non-)exhaustivity: Variability in Akan.
 Glossa: a journal of general linguistics 6(1).
 Open Library of Humanities.
 [DOI: 10.16995/glossa.5698](https://doi.org/10.16995/glossa.5698)
 - Devitt, Dan.
 1990.
 The diachronic development of semantics in copulas.
 In, 103-115.
 [DOI: 10.3765/bls.v16i0.1720](https://doi.org/10.3765/bls.v16i0.1720)
+- De Vriendt, Sera and Vandeweghe, Willy and Van de Craen, Piet.
+1991.
+Combinatorial aspects of modal particles in Dutch.
+Multilingua 10.1/2.
+43–59.
 - de Vries, Lourens J. 2004.
 A short grammar of Inanwatan: an endangered language of the Bird's head of Papua, Indonesia.
 (Pacific Linguistics, 560.)
 Canberra: Research School of Pacific and Asian Studies, Australian National University. xii+156pp.
 - de Vries, Hanna.
 2017.
 Two kinds of distributivity.
 Natural Language Semantics 25.
 173–197.
 - de Vries, Lourens.
 1995.
 Demonstratives, referent identification and topicality in Wambon and some other Papuan languages.
 Journal of Pragmatics 24.
 513–533.